A Planet Candidate Orbiting near the Hot Jupiter TOI-2818 b Inferred through Transit Timing: Introduction

 Hot Jupiters can exhibit transit timing variations (TTVs) arising from tidal interactions, apsidal precession, or companion planets or stars.
 Tidal interactions allow the star and planet to exchange rotational and orbital angular momentum, which for many hot Jupiters is expected to lead to orbital decay \citep{Patra_2020}.
 Searches for orbital decay in hot Jupiters have yielded a high-confidence detection of tidal decay, WASP-12\,b \citep{Yee_2020} and a second candidate, Kepler-1658\,b \citep{Vissapragada_2022}.
 WASP-12\,b is a hot Jupiter on a 1-day orbit decaying by $\sim 30$ ms yr$^{-1}$, while Kepler-1658\,b is on a 4-day orbit decaying by $\sim 130$ ms yr$^{-1}$.
 When interpreted within a simple theory in which the equilibrium tidal bulge is displaced by a constant lag angle, the implied modified tidal quality factors, the ratio between energy stored in tidal distortions and energy dissipated by friction, are $Q'_*\sim10^5$ for WASP-12\,b and $Q'_*\sim10^4$ for Kepler-1658\,b.
 Such low $Q'_*$ values are only expected if the star is a subgiant or there are nonlinear effects such as wave breaking \citep{Weinberg_2017, Barker_2020}.
 Tidal inspiral is expected to occur in many systems, although the size of the effect makes unambiguous confirmation difficult \citep{Patra_2020}.

 Apsidal precession can also produce quasi-sinusoidal TTVs \citep{Patra_2017, Yee_2020}.
 The time interval between transits will oscillate slightly as the line of apsides of the elliptical orbit rotates relative to the line of sight.
 Steady acceleration of the star toward or away from us, due to a massive long-period companion can also create the illusion of a changing period due to the R{\o}mer effect, also called light travel time delay, as has been proposed for the WASP-4 system \citep{Bouma_2020}, and observed in triple star systems through eclipse timing variations \citep{Borkovits_2016}.
 In many exoplanet systems TTVs are caused by gravitational interactions with nearby or massive planets.
-Most hot Jupiter systems do not have detectable nearby companions \citep{Hord_2021}, although there are a few counterexamples, such as WASP-47 \citep{Becker_2015}, WASP-84 \citep{Maciejewski_2023}, WASP-132 \citep{Hord_2022} and TOI-2000 \citep{Sha_2023}.
-For WASP-47 \citep{Becker_2015} and TOI-1130 \citep{Huang_2020, Korth_2023}, the TTVs have been attributed to additional planets.
+Most hot Jupiter systems do not have detectable nearby companions \citep{Hord_2021}, although there are a few counterexamples, such as WASP-47 \citep{Becker_2015}, WASP-84 \citep{Maciejewski_2023}, WASP-132 \citep{Hord_2022}, Kepler-730 \citep{Canas_2019}, and TOI-2000 \citep{Sha_2023}.
+For WASP-47 \citep{Becker_2015} and TOI-1130 \citep{Huang_2020, Korth_2023}, detectable TTVs have been induced by the nearby companions in these systems.
+Analysis of hot Jupiter TTVs in the \textit{Kepler} data set suggests that $\sim12\%$ of hot Jupiter systems may have unseen nearby companions \citep{Wu_2023}.

 TTVs can have small amplitudes and long periods, necessitating long observing baselines to detect them.
 The \textit{TESS} mission \citep{Ricker_2015} has entered its fifth year of operation and is now revisiting southern hemisphere targets four years after first observing them.
 For stars outside of the continuous viewing zone, this typically means the available data consist of 1--2 months of coverage with two-year gaps between them.
 Any slow changes in transit timing might be be invisible across a few months, but detectable over several years.